Human factors in diving equipment design

-Divers vary considerably in anthropometric dimensions, physical strength, joint flexibility, etc. Diving equipment should allow a full range of function as reasonably practicable and should be matched to the diver, the environment and the task.
-The interface between equipment and diver can strongly influence functionality.
+Divers vary considerably in anthropometric dimensions, physical strength, joint flexibility, and other factors.
+Diving equipment should be versatile and chosen to fit the diver, the environment, and the task.
+How well the overall design achieves a fit between equipment and diver can strongly influence its functionality.
 Diving support equipment is usually shared by a wide range of divers and must work for them all.
-Where correct operation and use of equipment is critical to diver safety, it is desirable that different makes and models should work similarly, to facilitate rapid familiarisation with new equipment.
-Where this is not possible, additional training for the required skills may be necessary.
+When correct operation of equipment is critical to diver safety, it is desirable that different makes and models should work similarly to facilitate rapid familiarisation with new equipment.
+When this is not possible, additional training for the required skills may be necessary.

-The most difficult stages of a dive for recreational divers are out of water activities and transitions between water and the surface site such as carrying equipment on shore, exiting from water to boat and shore, surface swimming, and dressing into the equipment.
+The most difficult stages for recreational divers are out of water activities and transitions between the water and the surface site, such as carrying equipment on shore, exiting from water to boat and shore, swimming on the surface, and putting on equipment.
 Safety and reliability, adjustability to fit the individual, performance, and simplicity were rated the most important features for diving equipment by recreational divers.